Brecghan/u7-capstone-Brecghan/resources/design-document.md

 ### 6.14.
 Create TrainingSeries Endpoint

 * Accepts `POST` requests to `trainingSeries`
-* Accepts data to create a new TrainingSeries: a trainingSeriesName and returns a list of Training Series, containing the newly added Series.
+* Accepts data to create a new reoccurring TrainingSeries: a trainingSeriesName and returns a list of Training Series, containing the newly added Series.

 ### 6.15.
 Get TrainingSeries Endpoint